 Once Interns are allocated to NALHN they will be asked for their indicative preference of rotations across the network via the SA MET application system.

 Intern rotation preferences and annual leave requests will be taken into consideration along with the number of available positions and the service needs of the hospital.
-NALHN supports a system that is fair and equitable and every clinical term is accredited for Intern training.
+NALHN supports a system that is fair and equitable.
+All clinical terms are accredited for Intern training.
 Every effort is made to ensure that an Intern’s allocated rotations reflect their preferences, interest and career direction.
-In common with all Intern placements in South Australia some rotations are highly competitive and NALHN is not able to guarantee that an Intern will get all of their preferred rotations.
+In common with all Intern placements in South Australia, some rotations are highly competitive and NALHN is not able to guarantee that an Intern will receive all of their preferred rotations.

 Interns will also have the opportunity to participate in the relieving and/or nights (medical or surgical) roster.
 Interns will participate in an on-call roster (after-hours, weekends and public holidays) during some ward-based terms.

-Interns may negotiate to swap rotations with a colleague for the final four term rotations of the year, providing the swap does not impact on their ability to meet the Australian Health Practitioner Regulation Agency (AHPRA) requirements for general registration.
-Swapping is not allowed for the first term rotation.
-All swaps must be approved by both the Director of Medical Services (DMS) and the Director of Clinical Training (DCT).
+Interns may negotiate to swap rotations with a colleague for the final four term rotations of the year, providing the swap does not impact on their ability to meet the Australian Health Practitioner Regulation Agency (Ahpra) requirements for general registration.
+Swaps are not allowed for the first term rotation.
+All swaps must be approved by both the Executive Director of Medical Services (EDMS) and the Director of Clinical Training (DCT).